 FundingCircle offers another way to invest in small businesses.
 Investors have historically received 5-7% returns and loan terms can be up to 5 years in length.
 Loans are issues to American small businesses that pass their approval process.

-Equity crowdfunding makes it possible for anyone (not just accredited investors, although some platforms are open only to accredited investors) to invest in privately-owned businesses.
-Many startups and small businesses need to raise capital, and turning to crowdfunding is one of several options.
+Equity crowdfunding makes it possible for anyone (although some platforms are open only to accredited investors) to invest in privately-owned businesses in a more convenient way.
+Many startups and small businesses need to raise capital, and turning to crowdfunding is one of several options, in addition to traditional venture capital.

 The difference between a Kickstarter campaign and equity crowdfunding is that backers through Kickstarter are typically investing by purchasing a product before it has been created.
 Once the product has been created and backers have received their product and any other benefits that were promised, the arrangement ends.
 But with equity crowdfunding, the investors are actually investing in the business with a long-term role.